Nuitka/Nuitka-website/posts/nuitka-release-0610.rst

    simplify the node for single argument form to avoid checks if an argument was given.

--  Added iteration handles for xranges, and make them faster to create by being tied to the node type, avoiding shared types, instead using the mixin approach.
+-  Added iteration handles for ``xrange`` values, and make them faster to create by being tied to the node type, avoiding shared types, instead using the mixin approach.
 This is in preparation to using them for standard iterator tracing as well.
 So far they are only used for ``any`` and ``all`` decision.

 -  Added detection if a iterator next can raise, using existing iterator checking which allows to remove needless checks and exception traces.